A discrete model for Gell-Mann matrices: Dirac matrices

 \subsection{The Dirac algebra}

-In the first part of this paper, Sections~\ref{intro} to \ref{geometry}, we have been concerned only with the gauge group of the Standard Model, and deriving its properties from the properties of a particular complex reflection group of order $648$.
+In the first part of this paper, Sections~\ref{intro} to \ref{gauges}, we have been concerned only with the gauge group of the Standard Model, and deriving its properties from the properties of a particular complex reflection group of order $648$.
 We have made no mention of spin or the Dirac matrices \cite{Dirac}, which are usually treated more-or-less independently of the gauge groups.
 However, the formalism of electro-weak mixing in the Standard Model does involve a projection with $1-\gamma^5$, which effectively `mixes' part of the gauge group with the Dirac algebra describing spin.
 That is, although $\gamma^5$ commutes with the relativistic spin group generated by even products of $\gamma^0,\gamma^1,\gamma^2$ and $\gamma^3$, as required by the Coleman--Mandula Theorem \cite{Coleman}, it does not commute with the odd products.

+Moreover, if we are to explain the various equations given above and in \cite{finite}, that relate the mixing angles of the Standard Model to various particle masses, then we must find some way to mix the Dirac equation (that defines the masses) with the gauge groups (that define the mixing angles).
+In other words, we must mix the Dirac matrices with the Gell-Mann matrices and Pauli matrices into a single finite group that unifies all the finite symmetry operations.
 If we are to integrate the Dirac algebra into the unification scheme proposed above, then we require a non-trivial action of the group $G_{27}\rtimes Q_8\rtimes Z_3$, either on the Dirac algebra itself, or on a finite analogue of the Dirac algebra.
 The obvious choice is to use the complex representation $\rep1b+\rep3b$ for the Dirac spinors, and tensor it with itself or its complex conjugate to get the representation on the Dirac algebra.